How to travel Norway on a budget

 - Check for domestic flights at Widerøe, Norwegian or SAS pages.

 - If you’re heading to Stavanger, Kristiansand or Trondheim (Minipris might be an alternative here as well) you should check out Lavprisekspressen’s bus offers.
-You can find tickets down to the price of NOK 49.
 This page is only in Norwegian, but with a little help from Google Translate you should be able to find the information you’re looking for.

 - Norwegian towns are in general not too big, and if you’re a fan of walking or biking that will save you a lot of money compared to public transport.
-In Oslo it might be a good idea to rent a city bike, you can get a special card for this at the tourist information for about NOK 80.
+In Oslo it might be a good idea to rent a city bike, you can get a tourist day card for this at the tourist information for about NOK 100.

 - The Norwegian Costal Express (Hurtigruten) going along the Norwegian coast is a beautiful way to see some fjords.
 Hurtigruten is not the cheapest way to travel, but they offer student and group discounts that makes it affordable.
 If you travel overnight you can also skip booking a room, and just stay in the hallway or lounge to save money.